oracle-devrel/devo.tutorials/oci-getting-started-heatwave-aws-v30622.md

 7. Create a DB System with HeatWave-compatible shape
 8. Activate HeatWave on AWS

 Wondering why this is a "bastion host"?
-You can read more about bastions in this [article](https://www.oracle.com/security/cloud-security/bastion/).
+You can read more about bastions in this [article].

->**NOTE**: Once you’re connecting databases and analytics, there’s a better production method for connecting, and that’s creating a Private Access Channel (OAC), which you can learn all about in the article, [How to create OAC instances on OCI Native using multiple stripes or instances of IDCS](https://blogs.oracle.com/analytics/post/how-to-create-oac-instances-on-oci-native-using-multiple-stripes-or-instances-of-idcs)
+>**NOTE**: Once you’re connecting databases and analytics, there’s a better production method for connecting, and that’s creating a Private Access Channel (OAC), which you can learn all about in the article, [How to create OAC instances on OCI Native using multiple stripes or instances of IDCS].
 {:.notice}

 In our example, we’re using a quick and dirty approach to set things up to use HeatWave.

-Now let’s get started with the basics!
+Now, let’s get started with the basics!
 We begin by slicing off a piece of the cloud as our own little homestead.
 There are a couple of ways to do this, but one of the simplest is to create a Compartment (you could also start with a Compute instance).
 This is a “place for your stuff” within your tenancy and is quite flexible.
 As you might imagine, we need to create a group of users who can administer our system, and Identity and Access Management (IAM) is where you’ll go to configure this for any compartments you create.

 ## Create a Compartment